jt0dd/manifestjs/README.md

       doStuff: self = {}
     },
     data: {}, // Simply a preferred place to hold data associated with an Element's behavior.
-    childClasses: { // Desine sets of CSS styles that only children of this element can assign, which avoids the issue of CSS namespacing
+    childClasses: { // Design sets of CSS styles that only children of this element can assign "button": {
-      "button": {
         "padding": "5px",
         "border-style": "solid",